jadecobra/python_tdd_exercises/source/how_to/sleep_duration/test_duration_w_an_earlier_wake_than_sleep_time.rst

             )
         )

-  I comment out the condition in ``duration`` to make sure the test still works as expected
+  then comment out the condition in ``duration`` to make sure the test still works as expected

   .. code-block:: python